MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/fetch-id.md

 ### Obtain meeting details using tenant-level notification

-Tenant-level notifications are useful if your app is authorized to access all meeting transcripts across the tenant.
-Subscribe your app to be notified for events when transcription starts or call ends for scheduled online Teams meetings.
-After the meeting ends, your app can access and retrieve the meeting transcript.
+Tenant-level notifications are useful if your app is authorized to access all meeting transcripts and recordings across the tenant.
+Subscribe your app to be notified for events when transcription and recording starts or call ends for scheduled online Teams meetings.
+After the meeting ends, your app can access and retrieve the meeting transcript and recording.

 For subscribing your app to tenant-level notifications, see [get change notifications](/graph/teams-changenotifications-chatmessage#subscribe-to-messages-across-all-chats).

-When your app is notified about subscribed meeting events, it searches through the notifications for transcription started and meeting ended events.
+When your app is notified about subscribed meeting events, it searches through the notifications for transcription and recording started and meeting ended events.
 These events contain the chat ID, which is used to obtain chat entity, and eventually meeting ID and organizer ID.

 To obtain meeting ID and organizer ID from tenant-level notification: